baidu/ins/README.md

 # iNexus
-iNexus is a high aviable key-value store, which can be used to coordinate large scale services.
+iNexus is a high available key-value store, which can be used to coordinate large scale services.
 (based on Raft protocol)

 [![Build Status](https://travis-ci.org/fxsjy/ins.svg?branch=master)](https://travis-ci.org/fxsjy/ins)